codermahdy/tribute-page/README.md

-# tribute-page
+# Tribute Page
-This is the first project (Tribute Page) of the "Responsive Web Design Certification" at freeCodeCamp.
+This is the first project of the "Responsive Web Design Certification" at freeCodeCamp.